Quramy/eslint-plugin-tutorial/guide/20_dive_into_ast/README.md

 # Dive into AST

-We already learned how to write ESLint rule module.
+We already learned how to write ESLint rule modules.
 In this chapter, let's learn the relation ESLint rules and AST(Abstract Syntax Tree) analysis.
 In other words, we'll learn how to find the part you want to ban from the source code!